apos/kstars_scripts/stellarmate/Readme.md

 Do every step by hand and line by line (do not script this).
 You could damage your installation.
 Depending if your are backing up or doing a restore, the target and source has another meaning.

-Hint: the ekoslive directory is just backuped, but should not be restored.
+Hint: the ekoslive directory is just backuped, but should not be restore onto the scope

 KNOW WHAT YOU DO!

 1. Define the SOURCE AND TARGET
 !!!
-Double check this it correct !!!
-It depends, if you mount your backup device
+Double check this it correct and meet your need!!!

-        # SOURCE_KSTARS="stellarmate@IP_ADDRESS:~/"
+The selection depends opon, what your source, target and backup path is.
+Alter to your needs.
+This are just templates, I am using most

+        # SOURCE_KSTARS="stellarmate@stellarmate.local:~/" # this needs the parameter -e *ssh -p 5624'
         # SOURCE_KSTARS="/media/stellarmate/rootfs/home/stellarmate/"
         # SOURCE_KSTARS="${HOME}/"

-        # TARGET_KSTARS="stellarmate@IP_ADDRESS:~/"
+        # TARGET_KSTARS="stellarmate@stellarmate.local:~/" # this needs the parameter -e *ssh -p 5624'
         # TARGET_KSTARS="/media/stellarmate/rootfs/home/stellarmate/"
         # TARGET_KSTARS="${HOME}/"